xixixao/human-utils/README.md

 ## Principles

-**Ask for confirmation before any irreversible action by default** Irreversible actions include:
+### By default ask for confirmation before any irreversible action

+Irreversible actions include:

 - deleting a file or a directory
 - overwriting a file with different contents
 - overwriting a directory with different files contents

-**Do not change behavior based on the current state of the file tree** The UNIX `mv a b` command performs a very different operation based on whether `b` does not exist or is a directory or a file (a move or a rename with a possible overwrite).
+### Do not change behavior based on the current state of the file tree

+The UNIX `mv a b` command performs a very different operation based on whether `b` does not exist or is a directory or a file (a move or a rename with a possible overwrite).
 In `human-utils` you instead choose which operation to perform (either via the path separator suffix or via explicit options).

+The only change in behavior based on the state of the file tree in `human-utils` is whether you will be asked to proceed or not.

-**Create directories on demand**
+### Create directories on demand

-If a directory is needed to perform any command, but it doesn't exist, it will get created.
+If a directory is needed to perform any command, but it doesn't exist, it will be created.
 This applies to multiple nested directories as well.
-The behavior is similar to running the UNIX command `mkdir -p` with the right argument before every operation.
+The behavior is similar to running the UNIX command `mkdir -p` with the appropriate argument before every operation.

+### Act idempotently

+Creating a file that is created already doesn't error or prompt.
+Creating a file with some contents, if the file already has those contents, doesn't error or prompt.
+Creating a directory if a directory already exists doesn't error or prompt.
+This also applies to changes made by moving or copying files.
+The command output reflects these uncommon situations.

 ## Commands